Five Movements for Piano and String Orchestra

 Andrew and Cynthia Downes, after the Hertford concert

-Although our daughters, Anna and Paula, were not even born when Andrew wrote his Five Movements for Piano and Strings, they have been involved in a number of performances of the work.
+Although our daughters, Anna and Paula, were not even born when Andrew wrote his Five Movements for Piano and Strings, they have been involved in a number of performances of the work, with different combinations of players:

 In 1999 Anna organised a concert of Andrew's music in St John's Church, Hagley, Worcestershire, to raise funds for Mary Stevens Hospice.
 Movement 4 of Andrew's Piano & Strings work was chosen for the concert and performed by our daughter, Paula (piano), with the Lynwood Lea Ensemble, directed by me.